ganelson/inform-evolution/proposals/0045-text-substitutions-with-text-literals.md

-In the past it was guaranteed that the substitution beginning `[` would end at the next `]`: now, as in this example, it does not necessarily do so, and so this text should ideally be syntax-coloured slighly differently.
+In the past it was guaranteed that the substitution beginning `[` would end at the next `]`: now, as in this example, it does not necessarily do so, and so this text should ideally be syntax-coloured slightly differently.

 Suppose we use three colours: `m` for normal material, `t` for text, `s` for a substitution within text.
 Then for example: